-Figure 1a shows that there are significant echo populations at near ranges (predominantly meteor echoes), and at farther ranges (predominantly sea scatter), for which $\bar{N} \sim 15$, or higher.
 The maximum cadence of measurements in a single SuperDARN range-beam cell during standard operations is one measurement every minute, which implies that a maximum of 1440 meteor wind observations can potentially be made at every location each day.
-In practice reality, observations of meteor echoes can be sporadic and their number varies with time of day and time of year (Hall et al., 1997).
-The results presented in fig.1a suggest around ~ 15 echoes every hour in the morning hours, equivalent to ~ 360 meteor wind observations at those ranges every day.
-This number reduces significantly later in the day.
-Figure 3 of Hibbins et al. (2011) presented the seasonal and diurnal variation of the monthly mean number of meteor echoes observed during the first year of FIR operations.
-During the winter, there was evidence of a greater number of meteor echoes in the morning, similar to fig.1a, with the maximum occurring around ~ 0300 Local Time (LT) (~ 0600 UT).
-The occurrence of meteors was much reduced in the afternoon
+In practice, observations of meteor echoes can be sporadic and their number varies with time of day and time of year (Hall et al., 1997).
+Figure 3 of Hibbins et al. (2011) presented the seasonal and diurnal variation of the monthly greater number of meteor echoes in the morning, with the maximum occurring around ~ 0300 Local Time (LT).
+The occurrence of meteors was much reduced in the afternoon sector.
+In the summer, the overall meteor occurrence was reduced, with the maximum occurrence rates located around ~ 0800 LT.